Chiiruno/rfcs/text/0000-network-push-notifications/0000-network-push-notifications.md

 - Unique identifer hash, which should be null/nil/none if not specified
 - Pointer to notification chunk on the SAFE network
-- Pointer array to related chunks on the SAFE network
+- Pointer array to related data chunks on the SAFE network

 ### Example

-APP A uploads content, sends a network push notification containing a pointer to related chunks on the network, with an optional unique identifier specific to this notification, which APP B is watching for, and possible said unique identifier, and uses accordingly.
+APP A uploads content, sends a network push notification containing a pointer to related chunks on the network, with an optional unique identifier specific to this notification, which APP B is watching for, and possibly said unique identifier, and uses accordingly.

 ### Possibilities